 If you’re looking for a slightly smaller city with at least an air of calm, then Udaipur isn’t a bad option at all.
 Located in Rajasthan, arguably India’s most historic and fascinating state, Udaipur is a beautiful city built around two large lakes and is sometimes cited as the most romantic place in all of the Indian subcontinent.

-Estimated Living Costs – 27,500 Rupees per month
+Living Cost Index – 42,500 Rupees per month

 On the other end of the cost scale is Mumbai, the most expensive city in India.
 For many, that extra expenditure will be well worth it though to live in the country’s most cosmopolitan and exciting city.